timbrandin/blaze-react/README.md

 });
 ```

-> For this to work, keep the template, helpers and onCreated in this file for now, I haven't explored into the realm of allowing separate files.
+> For this to work, keep the template, helpers and onCreated in **one** file for now, I haven't explored into the realm of allowing separate files.

 ### Events example, adding onClick